confluentinc/ksql/design-proposals/klip-50-partition-and-offset-in-ksqldb.md

 for the latter two are probably limited. `ROWPARTITION` and `ROWOFFSET` will also be allowed in UDFs.

+In all cases, `ROWPARTITION` and `ROWOFFSET` will represent the partition and offset of messages from the _source_ topic, rather than the output/sink topic.
+Otherwise, it would not be possible for these metedata fields to be used to filter or limit processing to a specific set of messages.
+(It's also not possible for a continuous query to predict the sink topic offset corresponding to a message, in order to be written as part of the message.)

 ### Pull Queries

 Today, users are able to select the `ROWTIME` pseudocolumn as part of pull queries: